bartockbat/RHCStatusAPI/README.md

 ``{``
 ``    "rebuild": "false"``
 ``}``
-8. If your containers *freshness* is in question, you will see:
+8. If your container *freshness* is in question, you will see:
 ``{``
 ``    "rebuild": "true"``
 ``}``